nodejs/i18n/guides/GETTING_STARTED.md

 ### Step #3: Sync

-Crowdin automatically create PR with updates to base GitHub repository around 24 hours after updates was approved.
-If you think that's something goes wrong with sync process, please create a new issue with managers mention.
+Crowdin automatically creates and updates a pull request to this GitHub repository within 24 hours after the updates are approved.
+If you think that's something is going wrong with sync process please create a new issue.

 ## Communication process